Patient Complaint Form

 If you have a complaint or concern about the service you have received from the doctors or any of the personnel working in this practice, please let us know.
 We operate a practice complaint procedure as part of an NHS complaints system, which meets or exceeds national criteria.

 How to complain

 We hope that we can sort most problems out easily and quickly, often at the time they arise and with the person concerned.
 If you wish to make a formal complaint, please do so AS SOON AS POSSIBLE – ideally within a matter of a few days.
 This will enable us to establish what happened more easily.
 If doing that is not possible your complaint should be submitted within 12 months of the incident that caused the problem; or within 12 months of discovering that you have a problem.
-You should address your complaint in writing to the Assistant Practice Manager (you can use the attached form).
+You should address your complaint in writing to the Operations Manager (you can use the attached form).
 She will make sure that we deal with your concerns promptly and in the correct way.
 You should be as specific and concise as possible.

 Complaining on behalf of someone else

 We keep strictly to the rules of medical confidentiality (a separate leaflet giving more detail on confidentiality is available on request).
 If you are not the patient, but are complaining on their behalf, you must have their permission to do so.
 An authority signed by the person concerned will be needed, unless they are incapable (because of illness or infirmity) of providing this.
 A Third Party Consent Form is provided below.